fotoetienne/jayspalding/trauma-group.md

 # Men's Trauma Survivor's Group

-    Tuesday's
+    Tuesdays
     5-6:30pm
     Richmont Trauma Center
     1815 McCallie Avenue
-    Chattanooga, TN, 37404
+    Chattanooga, TN 37404

 Men who have suffered trauma are invited to participate in a supportive, confidential peer group.
-This group is built upon an ancient scriptural (biblical) foundation, for the purpose of promoting healing from the effects of trauma (e.g., sexual abuse, physical abuse, verbal abuse, warfare, disasters, etc.).
+This group is built upon an ancient scriptural (biblical) foundation, for the purpose of promoting healing from the effects of trauma (e.g. sexual abuse, physical abuse, verbal abuse, warfare, disasters, etc.)

     Leader: Jay A. Spalding, PhD, psychologist
     More information: (423) 308-1888